Skip header and navigation

 Notes

-History/Bio information taken from Broomhall's obituary.
-Transcript by John Ball (2014).
+History/bio information from the records and Flay's obituary.
 Description by Christy Henry.

 Language Note